smucclaw/eu-ai-act/act.md

 (84) Member States should take all necessary measures to ensure that the provisions of this Regulation are implemented, including by laying down effective, proportionate and dissuasive penalties for their infringement, and in respect of the *ne bis in idem* principle.
 For certain specific infringements, Member States should take into account the margins and criteria set out in this Regulation.
 The European Data Protection Supervisor should have the power to impose fines on Union institutions, agencies and bodies falling within the scope of this Regulation.

 (85) In order to ensure that the regulatory framework can be adapted where necessary, the power to adopt acts in accordance with Article 290 TFEU should be delegated to the Commission to amend the techniques and approaches referred to in Annex I to define AI systems, the Union harmonisation legislation listed in Annex II, the high-risk AI systems listed in Annex III, the provisions regarding technical documentation listed in Annex IV, the content of the EU declaration of conformity in Annex V, the provisions regarding the conformity assessment procedures in Annex VI and VII and the provisions establishing the high-risk AI systems to which the conformity assessment procedure based on assessment of the quality management system and assessment of the technical documentation should apply.
-It is of particular importance that the Commission carry out appropriate consultations during its preparatory work, including at expert level, and that those consultations be conducted in accordance with the principles laid down in the Interinstitutional Agreement of 13 April

-2016 on Better Law-Making.
+It is of particular importance that the Commission carry out appropriate consultations during its preparatory work, including at expert level, and that those consultations be conducted in accordance with the principles laid down in the Interinstitutional Agreement of 13 April 2016 on Better Law- Making.
 In particular, to ensure equal participation in the preparation of delegated acts, the European Parliament and the Council receive all documents at the same time as Member States' experts, and their experts systematically have access to meetings of Commission expert groups dealing with the preparation of delegated acts.
+Such consultations and advisory support should also be carried out in the framework of the activities of the AI Board and its subgroups.

 (86) In order to ensure uniform conditions for the implementation of this Regulation, implementing powers should be conferred on the Commission.
-Those powers should be exercised in accordance with Regulation (EU) No 182/2011 of the European Parliament and of the Council.
+Those powers should be exercised in accordance with Regulation (EU) No 182/2011 of the European Parliament and of the

+Council.
+It is of particular importance that, in accordance with the principles laid down in the Interinstitutional Agreement of 13 April 2016 on Better Law-Making, whenever broader expertise is needed in the early preparation of draft implementing acts, the Commission makes use of expert groups, consults targeted stakeholders or carries out public consultations, as appropriate.
+Such consultations and advisory support should also be carried out in the framework of the activities of the AI Board and its subgroups, including the preparation of implementing acts in relation to Articles 4 and 6.

 (87) Since the objective of this Regulation cannot be sufficiently achieved by the Member States and can rather, by reason of the scale or effects of the action, be better achieved at Union level, the Union may adopt measures in accordance with the principle of subsidiarity as set out in Article 5 TEU.
 In accordance with the principle of proportionality as set out in that Article, this Regulation does not go beyond what is necessary in order to achieve that objective.